Myopia Management in Grants Pass

 Complications of Myopia

-Myopia occurs when your child’s eyes grow to be too long, or their corneas grow to be too curved.
-When these changes continue over time, they can increase your child’s risk of developing other serious eye conditions as a result of high myopia.
+Myopia occurs when your child’s eyes grow to be too long, or the corneas grow too steep.

 Our Diagnostic Technology

-Something we pride ourselves on at Central Eyes Optometry is our desire to continue evolving with innovations in eye care.
-As part of our commitment to staying modern, we use a variety of technologies to diagnose and monitor myopia.
+Something we pride ourselves on at Central Eyes Optometry is our commitment to staying current with eye care innovations.
+As part of this commitment, we use a variety of technology to diagnose and monitor myopia.

-Both axial length measurement and corneal topography can help us diagnose your child’s myopia.
-These techniques not only help us catch changes to your child’s eye health early, but they also help us suggest methods of myopia management best suited to your child’s needs.
+Axial length measurements and corneal topography can help us diagnose myopia in your child.
+These techniques not only help us detect myopia early, but they also help us recommend a strategy suited to your child’s needs.

 Axial Length Measurement